jessepav/lacygoill-wiki-backup/shell/redirection.md

 #
 # Why does `echo hello` write 'hello' on the terminal?

-The `$ echo` process is a child of the current shell.
+The `echo` process is a child of the current shell.
 As a result, it has inherited its file descriptors.
 In particular, the fd1 of the shell is by default connected, with write mode, to the current terminal.
-So, the fd1 of `$ echo` is also the current terminal.
+So, the fd1 of `echo` is also the current terminal.

 #
 # If I give a filename as a parameter to a unix command (`grep`, `less`, ...), what is its stdin connected to?